 Mangrove

-(Also known as mangal) develops on leeward sea shores in areas of freshwater discharge.
+This community, also known as mangal, develops on leeward sea shores in areas of freshwater discharge.

 A distinct succession is evident as one proceeds back from the sea.
 Red mangrove (Rhizophora mangle) is the most salt-tolerant mangrove tree and forms a monoculture near the sea.
-Further back in less saline areas white mangrove (Laguncularia racemosa) and black mangrove (Avicennia spp.) [not Barbados] predominate.
+Further back, in less saline areas, white mangrove (Laguncularia racemosa) and black mangrove (Avicennia spp.) predominate.
 Few other plant species are found aside from the swamp fern (Acrostichum aureum).
-Further back, under less saline and drier conditions, the button mangrove (Conocarpus erectus) and coastal scrub and woodland components enter the picture.
+Further inland, under less saline and drier conditions, the button mangrove (Conocarpus erectus) and coastal scrub and woodland components enter the picture.

 “Flore Pittoresque et Medicale des Antilles…”